-Another project team, under the supervision of the Clinic’s Acting Director, Tamar Ezer, is currently developing a parallel submission to the CEDAW Committee on gender-based violence against Indigenous Peoples at the frontlines of the climate crisis, in collaboration with the Third Generation Project.
+Another project team, under the supervision of the Clinic’s Acting Director, Tamar Ezer, developed a parallel submission to the CEDAW Committee on addressing gender and environmental violence against Indigenous Peoples, in collaboration with FIMI and the Cardozo Law Institute in Holocaust and Human Rights.
 “It was exciting to work across different project teams and contribute an in-depth analysis of human rights standards with regards to gender-based violence, environmental justice, and Indigenous sovereignty to the submission,” noted Ezer.

 The submission for the new General Recommendation is only part of the Clinic’s work on the rights of Indigenous women.
 The Clinic’s Right to Food team has also been conducting research and preparing reports on the situation of rural and Indigenous women in Ecuador and Guatemala.
 The CEDAW Committee will conduct a review of Ecuador later this year and a review of Guatemala in the future, a separate process from drafting General Recommendations.
 The knowledge gleaned from the work in Ecuador and Guatemala has contributed to advancing the efforts to develop the new CEDAW General Recommendation of the rights of Indigenous women and girls.